Orsa Municipality

 Orsa is one of a few municipalities in Sweden which has not been amalgamated, but retains its area from the time it was instituted as a municipal entity in 1863.

 Geography

 The town of Orsa is located on the north-eastern shore of the 53 km2 large Lake Orsa (Orsasjön).
 Through a southern water passage it is connected with one of Sweden's largest lakes: Siljan.

 By the shores of Orsasjön the Orsa Camping was inaugurated in 1932.
 With a kilometer long sandy beach, it has received several awards for its quality and beauty, and is by some referred to as the Dalarna Riviera.

-Nature sights include the Grönklitt mountain, that houses a notable bear park and skiing hill.
-The bear park is an enclosed area where not only bears but also wolves, lynx, siberian tigers and wolverines reside, and is the biggest bear park in northern Europe.
+Nature sights include the Grönklitt mountain, that previously housed a notable bear park and skiing hill.
+The bear park was an enclosed area where not only bears but also wolves, lynx, siberian tigers and wolverines reside, and was the biggest bear park in northern Europe.